Please read each section carefully as you prepare your REF proposal. If you have questions, please email email@example.com for assistance.

 - All REF projects are 12 months in duration.

-- Proposed budgets should be clear and detailed, and must fully justify all expenditures.
+- Proposed budgets should be clear and detailed.
+A one-page budget justification must be provided to fully justify all expenditures.
+The budget justification must outline all proposed cost share amounts and sources.

-- Please use this budget spreadsheet to complete your budget.
+- This budget spreadsheet is required to complete your budget.
+No other budget sheet or format is allowed.

 - Improvements in classroom instruction or efforts to improve skills to expand teaching capability, since these activities are supported by the Center for Teaching and Learning.